-If you want to launch your career as an in-house or freelance copyeditor and proofreader, this course will equip you with the tools to do so.
+If you want to launch your career as an in-house or freelance copyeditor and proofreader, this online, video-based course will equip you with the tools to do so.

 This course is aimed at those who want to work as copyeditors and proofreaders, as freelancers or in-house.
 It is also aimed at those who want to copyedit their own work, or who want to use it as part of their skill set in the publishing and media industries.

 If your work already involves editing and proofreading documents and publications, and you want to improve your skills, this is also the course for you.

 The course gives the background to professional copyediting and proofreading, familiarizes you with the necessary tools and resources, and shows you how to use word processing software to edit and proofread.
 It also provides a comprehensive framework of English grammar.

 The prescribed book for this course is The Natural Creative Process in Writing: a Core Writing and Editing Handbook for Everyone, available in Kindle e-book format for under $2 from Amazon.com.
 By downloading the free Kindle e-book reader from Amazon.com, you will be able to read this e-book on most devices.

 For those who wish to use their newly acquired skills and knowledge in ways other than to pursue a career as a professional copyeditor and proofreader, for example, to ensure textual brand consistency or to assist them in their management of teams of wordsmiths, proficiency in English prior to registering for this course may not be essential.
 However, if you wish to use the knowledge and skills that will be acquired on this course to pursue a career as a professional copyeditor and proofreader, you will need to attain level C2 (advanced, proficient) in English, which will be aided by having completed this course.